hoyin258/MisterWok/README.md

 Misterwok
 =========

 Our Staff: Thank you for calling Mister Wok~ May I help you.

 Our Client: I would like to take an order.
-Can I get have a Large General Tso Chicken, a Large Pork Fried Rice..,, bababa Our Staff: Oh, Thank you.
+Can I get have a Large General Tso Chicken, a Large Pork Fried Rice..,, bababa

+Our Staff: Oh, Thank you.
 It takes about 5 to ten minutes to make the food.

 Our Client: Great!

 Our Staff: Bye~~

-Maybe, I can simplify this process...
+Me: Maybe, I can simplify this process...

 Features
 =========